aawaheed/magic/backend/files/misc/common-startup-files/default.md

 ### Workflows

-To execute a workflow simply implies following the steps in it, one by one, asking the user for input when required, until you're done with the whole process.
+To execute a workflow implies following the steps in it, one by one, asking the user for input when required - For then to do what's expected from the workflow.

 ### SQL

-If you need to execute SQL towards a database directly using the "execute-sql" function, then make sure you know the schema to the database you need to execute said SQL towards.
-If not, use the "database-schema" function to retrieve it, such that you can construct an accurate SQL.
+If you need to execute SQL towards a database using the "execute-sql" function, then make sure you know the schema to the database you need to execute said SQL towards.
+Use the "database-schema" function to retrieve the schema for a database, such that you can construct an accurate SQL.

 ## Functions